 CALL FOR EXERCISE VOLUNTEERS

 Volunteers are needed for Broome County COAD’s annual disaster exercise.
 Volunteers will take part in operating a Volunteer Reception Center during a mock-disaster scenario and learn how to process large numbers of unaffiliated volunteers.
 No skills or training required.
+Click here to see photos from our 2015 exercise.

 Saturday, September 24th, 8am-1pm or 10am-1pm (depending on volunteer assignment).
 Lunch is provided!